 Since the Australian Rainfall and Runoff Guidelines were updated in 2019, we’ve increased our flood modelling budget to $13 million over five years.
 We’ve also committed to a significant uplift in delivering our flood mapping and modelling program.

-We’re updating riverine and overland flood models for every catchment across Melbourne by 2026, using the best available information to account for the impacts of climate change.
+We’re updating waterway and stormwater flood models for every catchment across Melbourne by 2026, using the best available information to account for the impacts of climate change.
 Updates will include climate change assumptions forecast to the year 2100, consistent with Victorian State Planning Policy.

 Climate change data used